ramsesware/0FF1C3_T00LS/README.md

 ## Tools

-### MetaClean
+### ThotClean

-The first tool in the suite, **MetaClean**, is a metadata management utility for documents.
-MetaClean is designed to help analyze and remove metadata from various document formats, enhancing privacy and security.
+The first tool in the suite, **ThotClean**, is a metadata management utility for documents.
+ThotClean is designed to help analyze and remove metadata from various document formats, enhancing privacy and security.
 This tool is especially useful for users who want to ensure sensitive metadata is not unintentionally shared in files.

 #### Features
 - Analyzes metadata in supported document formats (PDF, DOCX, XLSX, PPTX, and image files).